lexbor/docs/source/examples/url/relative.md

-# URL Parsing and Serialization: Example
+# URL Parsing and Serialization

 This example comes from the `lexbor/url/relative.c` file and demonstrates how to parse and serialize URLs using the `lexbor` library.
 The following